rhsdyd/Laminas_doctrineORM_study/README.md

 ## Introduction
-this Book module that moves accoring to the CRUP operations has been created with Laminas-mvc-skeleton
+this Book module that moves accoring to the CRUD operations has been created with Laminas-mvc-skeleton

 ## Apply the migrations to database
 ```